 Camp with the Bedouins

 No trip to Israel would be complete without having an authentic Bedouin experience.
 Khan Spice Route invites you to do just that.
 Lose all sense of time in the serene Arava desert, as you enjoy traditional Bedouin hospitality, feast on hafla, and immerse yourself in the thermal mineral pools.
-If you’re looking for a desert adventure, take a Negev Desert Night Safari.
 Come face-to-face with elusive nocturnal wildlife before enjoying a nomadic-style barbecue cooked over a desert bonfire.
 The desert takes up half of Israel’s landscape, so exploring it is definitely one of the most authentic and best travel experiences in Israel.
+The Negev Desert and Bedouin Experience tour will make this experience streamlined, interesting and fun.

 Watch the Sunrise from Masada